pine64/website/content/documentation/PinePhone_Pro/Software/Boot_order.md

 ## Boot from microSD card permanently

 The bootloader (such as _U-Boot_) resides in the free space in front of the first partition.
-Wiping the bootloader from the eMMC to make the PinePhone Pro boot from microSD card can be done using `sudo dd if&#61;/dev/zero of&#61;/dev/mmcblk2 seek&#61;64 count&#61;400 conv&#61;fsync`.
+Wiping the bootloader from the eMMC to make the PinePhone Pro boot from microSD card can be done using `sudo dd if=/dev/zero of=/dev/mmcblk2 seek=64 count=400 conv=fsync`.
 Formatting the drive or deleting the partition table is not sufficient to wipe the bootloader.